-“When one door of happiness closes, another opens, but often we look so long at the closed door that we do not see the one that has been opened for us.”
+“When one door of happiness closes, another opens, but often we look so long at the closed door that we do not see the one that has been opened for us.” ~Helen Keller~

 Letting Go of Emotional Bonds

-Letting go of the emotional bonds requires self-love and patience.
-For most, letting go is much like accepting death.
-One must come to terms with their soulmate’s absence and set them free with love and forgiveness.
-The heart needs to grieve and will mend with some time, support and healing medicine.
-Wearing a pendant of rose quartz can sooth the aching heart and complete forgiveness can set the heart free to love again.
+For most people, letting go is much like accepting death.
+One must resolve to come to terms with their soulmate’s absence and loosen their grasp to set them free with love and forgiveness.
+Undoubtedly, the heart needs to grieve and will gradually mend with some time, support, and healing medicine.
+Wearing a rose quartz pendant can soothe the aching heart and complete and genuine forgiveness can set the heart free to love again.

 The Psychic Bonds of the Soul